JoelCourtney/pantheon/README.md

 ## Setup

 You need [yarn](https://yarnpkg.com/) and [Cargo](https://doc.rust-lang.org/cargo/index.html) nightly installed.
-If you are on Linux and run into an error that says `'rustc' is not installed for the tollchain nightly-...` you might need to run:
+If you are on Linux and run into an error that says `'rustc' is not installed for the toolchain nightly-...` you might need to run:

 ```bash
 $ rustup toolchain uninstall nightly